gvwilson/sensibleadventures/nardica/nardica.md

 Iffy heard glass clink and something gurgle out of a bottle, and then the door closed.

-Aunt Naggie let out the breath she'd been holding before looking up at her niece.
+Aunt Naggie let out the breath she'd been holding before looking up at her foster daughter.
 "You hungry?" she asked.

 "Not really," Iffy lied.